 The researchers point to our huge reliance on our global ocean as a source of food and economic income internationally, as well as a precious resource that research shows benefits our mental and physical health.
 However, the consequences of the impact of human activity are severe.
 Extreme weather events induced by climate and other environmental change result in coastal flooding, exposure to harmful algal blooms, and chemical and microbial pollution.
 These threats are compounded by sea-level rise, ocean warming, acidification, and deoxygenation associated with global environmental change.

-At the same time, the coasts, seas and ocean provide us with food, trade, culture, renewable energy, and many other benefits.
-In fact, there is now strong evidence that access to healthy coasts can improve and preserve our physical health and mental wellbeing.
+At the same time, the coasts, seas, and oceans provide us with food, trade, culture, renewable energy, and many other benefits.
+In fact, there is now strong evidence that access to healthy coasts can improve and preserve our physical health and mental well-being.
 And a healthy ocean is a major source of potential natural products including medicines and green substitutes for plastics.

 The paper suggests a list of possible first steps to a wide range of groups who can influence ocean health, emphasizing that holistic collaboration is essential to make an impact.
 For example:

-- Large businesses can review their impact on ocean health, share best practice, and support community initiatives.
+- Large businesses can review their impact on ocean health, share best practices, and support community initiatives.

 - Healthcare professionals could consider “blue prescriptions,” integrated with individual and community promotion activities

 - Tourism operators can share research on the benefits of spending time by the coast on wellbeing, and collect and share their customers’ experiences of these benefits.

 - Individual citizens can take part in ocean-based citizen science or beach cleans and encourage school projects on sustainability.